PRiSMM Telemental Health Toolkit

 - Many individuals who die by suicide are seen by a health care provider in the weeks or months before their death.
 These visits are opportunities to detect suicide risk, address safety, and connect persons at risk to appropriate sources for care and support.

-- Training and technical assistance for providers servicing rural communities can help target best approaches for addressing suicide care challenges.
+- Training and technical assistance for providers servicing rural communities can help target the best approaches for addressing suicide care challenges.

 Suicide care can be done safely in telehealth settings, including behavioral health care, and primary care.